 Brazil is an active member of the international community for promoting the peaceful uses of nuclear technology.
 Its role is both as recipient and as donor.
-Under the sponsorship of the IAEA, roughly 100 trainees come to Brazil annually for fellowship, training courses and scientific visit programmes and 50 nationals go abroad for the same purpose.
+Under the sponsorship of the IAEA, roughly 100 trainees come to Brazil annually for fellowships, training courses and scientific visit programmes and 50 nationals go abroad for the same purpose.

 In the Latin America and Caribbean region, the main fields of cooperation are human health and food safety.
-Special attention is given to cooperation in radiation protection as Brazil has one of the best infrastructures in the region and is setting up a medical facility for acute radiation syndrome treatment in cooperation with France and the IAEA.
-Brazil is also cooperating with Portuguese speaking countries to raise radiation protection profiles and training regulators to increase safety in the use of ionizing radiation in those countries.
+Special attention is given to cooperation in radiation protection, as Brazil has one of the best infrastructures in the region and is setting up a medical facility for acute radiation syndrome treatment in cooperation with France and the IAEA.
+Brazil is also cooperating with Portuguese speaking countries in Africa to raise their radiation protection profiles and training regulators to increase safety in the use of ionizing radiation in those countries.

 Appendix 1 presents the list of international multilateral and bilateral agreements signed by Brazil.

 The human resources development programme for Brazil’s nuclear sector aims to meet the needs of human resources for the sector.
 A few universities offer graduate, specialization and post-graduate courses in the nuclear area, and these activities complement the specialization and graduate courses offered by the technical/scientific units of DPD/CNEN.
 The demand for this type of education and training depends on the level of implementation of the Brazilian nuclear programme and the expansion of the use of nuclear techniques in industry, health and agriculture.